leandrocarra/react-markdown-editor/README.md

 ## Production

-You can view files of production running
+You can view files of production, running command:

 ```sh
 yarn run build or npm run build